skylight-hq/skylight.digital/_projects/usaf_jocas.md

     </li>

     <li>
-      Parts of the interface are so insufficiently designed that critical data can't be captured effectively to ensure accurate labor entry and cost accounting
+      Parts of the interface are so insufficiently designed that critical data can’t be captured effectively to ensure accurate labor entry and cost accounting
     </li>